top of page

 Claudia is also actively sharing her expertise with the wider community.
 In the coming months, she will be giving talks about the Futures Gallery with MOD’s supplier Junior Major at online forums, including Museums Next and at the NDF Conference in New Zealand in May.

 With FOREVER now open, Claudia’s Fellowship learnings are set to continue making an impact.
-From collaborating with international experts to embedding innovative techniques gained from her Fellowship in future projects, her work is pushing the boundaries of experiential futures in museums.
+From collaborating with international experts to embedding innovative techniques gained from her Fellowship in future projects, her work is pushing the boundaries of experiential futures in museums and immersing visitors.

 Contact Us